ataylor89/weatherforecast/README.md

 In order to exchange data between two computers, we create a connection.
 The two computers communicate according to a protocol.
 One defition of protocol is this: a protocol is a set of rules.
 We can think of a communication protocol as a set of rules for communication.

-HTTP is a protocol that helps two computers exchange hypertext documents.
-A hypertext document is written in code that is understood by the web browser (HTML, JavaScript, CSS).
+HTTP is a protocol that helps computers transfer web pages.

 HTTP is based on requests and responses.
 A web browser can retrieve a web page from a server using a GET request.
 The web server can respond to a GET request with the HTML of the web page.